Modeling 101 // Model Education

 WORD OF CAUTION

-Sadly, it’s not uncommon for some agencies to take advantage of young, aspiring models – they may require you to pay substantial fees for portfolio-building test shoots through their own photographer, high website fees, and new comp cards every couple of months.
-They will send you castings or talk about high-paying opportunities, but often fail to mention that you do not meet the requirements for those jobs.
-They are making money off of you without ever booking you any work.
-Or alternatively, they may be taking a larger cut than normal hoping that you won’t know your worth.
-Learn an agency’s reputation before signing!
+It is not uncommon for some agencies to take advantage of young, aspiring models by charging substantial fees for portfolio-building test shoots with their photographer, high website fees, and new comp cards every few months.
+Castings or high-paying opportunities are often offered, yet you do not meet the requirements.
+Without booking you any work, they make money off of you.
+Alternatively, they may take a larger cut than usual hoping you won’t know your worth.
+Know an agency’s reputation before signing!

 Agencies have working relationships with certain clients and that bond can increase your chances of getting the gig.